ImpactPretraining/impact_pre-training/README.md

   - `code/training` contains the Google Colab scripts to run the pre-training and the fine-tuning.
 Note that you need a Pro Goggle Colab account tu succesfully run the scripts (on the TPUs);
   - `code/cleaning` contains the scripts we used to clean the dataset;
   - `code/generate_mutants` contains all the necessary to generate mutants of given Java methods.
+  - `code/tokenizer` contains the tokenizer model and vocabulary.

 The `results` folder contains statistical analysis, BLEU score and Levenstein distance of the models predictions.